gethiox/HIDI/README.md

 ### Configurations

-If your keyboard doesn't work correctly with default mappings, create `Factory` configuration that covers your device type.
+If your keyboard doesn't work correctly with default mappings, create `Factory` configuration for your device type.
+Make sure it has proper values in `Identifier` section and loads correctly, also make sure that all default mappings are working (Piano, Chromatic, Control - this one covers all keyboard keys with unique notes).
+After that, you can create pull request if you wish to share it with the project.
 For more information, see [guide](cmd/config/user/README.md)

 ### My little questions